ROCm/AMDMIGraphX/docs/dev/tools.rst

 roctx.py
 --------
-You can use the :ref:`roctx` command with `rocprof` binary to get marker timing information for each MIGraphX operator.
+You can use the :ref:`roctx` command with :doc:`rocprof <rocprofiler:rocprofv1>` binary to get marker timing information for each MIGraphX operator.
-To process timing information, use :ref:`roctx.py <tools>` helper script.
+To process timing information, use ``roctx.py`` helper script.

 ::